code-and-effect/effective_test_bot/README.md

 So the problem with running integration tests with capybara-webkit is that it's a real full black-box integration test.

 Capybara runs in a totally separate process.
-It knows nothing about your rails app.
+It knows nothing about your application.
 You can't get access to any of the rails internal state.
 All you can test is html, javascript and urls.
 That really sucks.

 effective_test_bot mixes in a rails controller include and does a bit of http header hackery to make available to capybara the internal rails state values that are just so handy.